Zytronium/atlas-the-joy-of-painting-api/README.md

 have only worked with interfacing with it from the front-end or with Firebase Admin in Python.
 This week, I am starting on a collaborative passion project where I will be creating an API to interface with a Firebase Firestore database.
-This is the perfect oportunity to do the same thing for this project to get some practice in.
+This is the perfect opportunity to do the same thing for this project to get some practice in.

 ----